Zenas22/nakamura/README.md

 ### Setup
 1. Clone the github repo to see the source files [Nakamura](https://github.com/Zenas22/nakamura).
-2. Open the link in the description to use the app as deployed on [Heroku]().
+2. Open the link in the description to use the app as deployed on [Heroku](https://naka-mura.herokuapp.com/).

 ### Technologies Used
 1. Java
 2. Spark
 3. IntelliJ
 4. Gradle
-5. Postgresql

 ### Support or questions